Phanisment0/ItemCaster-Wiki/docs/user/attributes/sneaking.md

 Abilities:
 - skill: SummonSkeleton
   activator: LEFT_CLICK
-  sneaking: fale # Only triggers when the player is NOT sneaking
+  sneaking: false # Only triggers when the player is NOT sneaking
 ```